Configuring outbound email settings

 - Enter the password twice.

-- To send a test email, enter the test email address and click Send Test Email.
+- To send a test email, enter the test email address and click .

 - If the outbound email settings are correct, a “Test email message sent successfully” message appears and an email is delivered to the recipient.

-- If the outbound email settings are not configured correctly, you will receive the message “Failure sending mail.
+- If the outbound email settings are not configured correctly, you will receive a message like “Failure sending mail.
 Check the mail account settings”.
+The first part of this message will depend on the error sent by your email server.

-- Click Update at the bottom of the page.
+- Click at the bottom of the page.